Excel KURT Function

 Users may encounter errors if:

-To avoid these issues, always ensure your dataset is correctly prepared and contains only numeric values.
+To avoid these issues, always ensure your dataset is correctly prepared and contains at least four numeric values.

 Compatibility

 The KURT function is available in all current versions of Excel, ensuring broad compatibility.
-However, for best experience and to avoid unexpected errors, always ensure your version of Excel is updated.
+It also sits within the wider toolkit of Excel math functions and statistics functions you can combine for analysis.
+For the best experience and to avoid unexpected errors, always ensure your version of Excel is updated.

 Conclusion